-Executive Lead, Well-Being in the World
+Executive Lead, Well-being and Equity (WE) in the World

 Somava Saha, MD, MS (aka Soma Stout) has dedicated her career to improving